Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 Key cues

-• Set the catch early and press water back.
+• Set the catch early, then press water back.

-• Keep the head neutral and hips high.
+• Keep your head quiet and hips close to the surface.

 Common mistakes